MBSck/ppdmod/notes.md

 ## Working-on-ATM

 ### Plotting
-[] Fix scaling of correlated flux plotting
-[] Check the plotting for the different epochs
+[] Make better uv coordinate plotting colors for different epochs [] Implement more colors for plotting
 [] Fix FOV plotting (reduce the FOV or check the scaling of the fourier axis?)

 ### Data output